-We will ask you about suicide and self harm
+We will ask about suicide and self harm

-We know sometimes this makes people uncomfortable but our priority is to make sure you're safe.
-If you're not feeling suicidal or self harming, you'll still get the support you need.
-If you are, it's safe to talk to us.
-These conversations are confidential unless we feel there's a significant risk to you or someone else.
-We will always try and speak to you before we speak to someone else.
+We know sometimes this makes people uncomfortable but our priority is to make sure everyone's safe.
+If your young person's not feeling suicidal or self harming, they'll still get the support you need.
+If they are, it's safe to talk to us.
+These conversations are confidential unless we feel there's a significant risk to them or someone else.
+We will always try and speak to them before we speak to someone else.
 We have no other agendas.

 There's no pressure, it doesn’t matter if you can’t answer all our questions.
 Do the best you can.